 Confirming docker-compose Configurations¶

-To better understand how ddev is parsing your custom docker-compose files, you can run ddev compose-config to print the final docker-compose configuration as generated by ddev when starting your project.
+To better understand how ddev is parsing your custom docker-compose files, you can run ddev debug compose-config to print the final docker-compose configuration as generated by ddev when starting your project.

 When defining additional services for your project, we recommended you follow these conventions to ensure ddev handles your service the same way ddev handles default services.

 Provide containers with required labels: